caxy/code-review/README.md

 - Author submits code to be reviewed and pings reviewer(s)
 - Reviewers review the code and leave feedback for the author
-- When the reviewers are satisfied with the changes, they merge the code
+- When the reviewers are satisfied with the changes, they apply the "Approved" label.

 In general, the onus is on the author to convince the reviewer that the changes are acceptable.
 However, the onus is on the reviewer to ensure that the changes requested are reasonable.